scullyio/scully/plugins/scully-plugin-flash-prevention/README.md

 // Add this line to your imports const { getFlashPreventionPlugin } = require('scully-plugin-flash-prevention');

-// Add the following to your `scully.config.postRenderers` exports.config = {
+// Add the following to your `scully.config.defaultPostRenderers` exports.config = {
   ...
-  postRenderers : [getFlashPreventionPlugin({appRootSelector: 'custom-app-root'})],
+  defaultPostRenderers : [getFlashPreventionPlugin({appRootSelector: 'custom-app-root'})],
   ...
 }
 ```